 The cost of improvements is estimated using either the reproduction or replacement cost method.
 The reproduction cost method is the cost associated with the "reproduction" or exact duplicate of the structure for which an assessment value is being sought.
 The replacement cost method is the cost associated with the construction of an improvement or building with the same utility as that for which an assessment value is being sought.
+The replacement cost method is the cost associated with the value is being sought.
+The replacement cost method is the cost associated with the value is being sought.
 The replacement cost method is the technique normally used.

 Depreciation is a loss in value caused by physical deterioration, functional obsolescence and external obsolescence.
 An estimate for all forms of depreciation is then subtracted from either the reproduction or replacement cost.
 Sales are used to adjust for depreciation within the mass appraisal application of the cost approach.
 Obsolescence can also be measured by capitalizing any income lost due to the obsolescence.
-(Refer to the Depreciation Analysis Guide for a detailed discussion of depreciation and obsolescence.)
+(Refer to the Depreciation Analysis Guide for a detailed discussion of depreciation, obsolescence and the Market Adjustment Factor - MAF.)